gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 - ~~Response advertised as structured error response is malformed JSON~~
 - ~~Response advertised as structured error response is of compatible schema, but has extra unexpected elements~~

-## Story: User is notified that Gradle version is not supported by plugin portal
+## Story: User is notified that Gradle version is deprecated for use with plugin portal

-The plugin portal may respond with a structured error response indicating that the Gradle version is unsupported.
+The plugin portal may include http headers that indicate that the client is to be deprecated.
 See plugin portal api-endpoints-general.md.

 All requests to the portal API can potentially respond in this manner.
 Implementation of handling this response should be cross cutting.

+At this stage, a message can be constructed based on the information in the headers and logged using our `DeprecationLogger` infrastructure.

 ### Test Coverage

+- Success response with appropriate headers causes deprecation message
-- Unsupported Gradle version response fails build, with message provided by portal forwarded to user.
+- 404 not found response with appropriate headers causes deprecation message

 ## Story: Plugin resolution is cached between builds